How Much will a Late Enrollment Penalty Cost Me?

 Why There’s a Penalty

-For most people, enrollment in Medicare Parts A & B is automatic.
-When you turn 65, and start receiving Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Parts A and B. However, if you are not already receiving Social Security when you turn 65 (likely with recent changes to Social Security), you will not be automatically enrolled in Part A or Part B.
+For many people, enrollment in Medicare Parts A and B is automatic.
+If you are receiving Social Security or Railroad Retirement Board benefits when you turn 65, you’re automatically enrolled in Medicare Parts A and B. However, if you are not already receiving Social Security when you turn 65 (likely with recent changes to Social Security), you will not be automatically enrolled in Part A or Part B.

 Understanding Enrollment in Medicare Part D

-Unlike Part B, premiums for Medicare Prescription Drug Plans will vary between different insurance carriers and by your income.
-One company may even have several different drug plans, all with different premiums and coverage levels.
-Furthermore, the same plan may vary between two individuals if their income levels are different.
+Premiums for Medicare Prescription Drug Plans vary according to your income as well as the plan and carrier you choose.
+One insurance company may offer several different drug plans, all with different premiums and coverage levels.
+Furthermore, premiums for the same plan may vary between two individuals if their income levels are different.

-How Much is the Late Enrollment Penalty for Part B?
+How Much Is the Late Enrollment Penalty for Medicare Part A?

-If you meet certain conditions that allow you to sign up for Part B during a Special Enrollment Period, you usually do not have to pay a late enrollment penalty.
+If you meet certain conditions that allow you to sign up for Medicare Part A during a Special Enrollment Period, you usually do not have to pay a late enrollment penalty.

-How Much is the Late Enrollment Penalty for Part D?
+How Much Is the Late Enrollment Penalty for Medicare Part D?